My husband, Anthony, is the master of - among a few other things - something we call in our house, "The Grand Gesture."

 My kids act in opposite ways when faced with the last meatball and a Grand Gesture.
 My son, Nino, will cave, but not without an eye-roll.
 My daughter, Nikki, will heartlessly eat it.
 So refreshing.

 Just so you know what the fuss is about, here's a recipe for meatballs.
 Everybody's got their own.
 This one is from my father-in-law.
 Updated by me.
 We don't put them in the sauce.
-I've got another one for that.
+I've got another recipe for doing that.
 We just fry them and eat them "on the side".

 Take a couple of pounds of ground meat.
 I usually get a "meatloaf mix" of veal, beef, and pork.
 Sometimes you can only find it beef/pork.
 It's all good so don't worry about it.
 Put the meat in a big bowl.
-Add to the bowl with the meat about a half a cup of grated cheese (Romano's good), 3 eggs, a half a cup of milk, a clove (or two) of crushed garlic, 2 teaspoons of beef bouillon, a teaspoon of salt, a half a teaspoon each of black pepper and dried basil, and some chopped parsley.
+Add about a half a cup of grated cheese (Romano's good), 3 eggs, a half a cup of milk, a clove (or two) of crushed garlic, 2 teaspoons of beef bouillon, a teaspoon of salt, a half a teaspoon each of black pepper and dried basil, and some chopped parsley.
 Not take six slices of bread, hold them under running water for a few seconds and then squeeze the water out of then (they get all pasty).
 Put the bread in the bowl with the rest of the stuff and mix real good with your hands.
 Form into balls and fry in olive oil.
 My father-in-law liked to flatten them out a little, because he said they cook better.
 You can also make meatloaf with this mixture.
 Or burgers.
 Or stuff a pepper with it.
 Or mushrooms.
 It's magic.

 Just make sure you let your husband have the last one.